Space-Eternity-3/SE3-Releases/README.md

 # SE3-Releases

 > [!WARNING]
-> Space Eternity 3 was open sourced.
+> Space Eternity 3 has been open-sourced!
 >
-> Please use the [releases page](https://github.com/Space-Eternity-3/Space-Eternity-3/releases) in the [source code repo](https://github.com/Space-Eternity-3/Space-Eternity-3) for new releases.
+> For the latest releases, please visit the [releases page](https://github.com/Space-Eternity-3/Space-Eternity-3/releases) in the [source code repository](https://github.com/Space-Eternity-3/Space-Eternity-3).